jochen-schweizer/microservice-chain-logger/README.md

 Assigns `correlationId` to `request`-compatible `opts`-object.
-If a new correlation ID was generated then it's also assigned to current `req`.
-This ensures it to appear in all subsequent log messages and eventually in the access log.
+If a new correlation ID was generated then it's also assigned to the current `req`.
+This ensures that it appears in all subsequent log messages and eventually in the access log.

 ```javascript